Mackewinsson/presusimple/docs/notifications.md

 # Web Push Notifications - Complete Guide

-This comprehensive guide covers everything about web push notifications in the Simple Budget PWA, including setup, implementation, troubleshooting, and best practices.
+This comprehensive guide covers everything about web push notifications in the Presusimple PWA, including setup, implementation, troubleshooting, and best practices.

 ## 📋 Table of Contents